choyer/capistrano-ee2-deploy/readme.md

 ## Create SSH Keys for deployer & Add them to Github

-_TODO: generate SSH key instructions to go here_
+SSH keys are required to establish a secure connection with Github when pushing/pulling stuff. **This is an important step that connot be skipped.**

+Checkout Githubs help docs for full instructions for [mac](http://help.github.com/mac-set-up-git/), [windows](http://help.github.com/win-set-up-git) or [linux](http://help.github.com/linux-set-up-git/).

-To add the deployment SSH keys to Github see the [Deploy Keys help page](http://help.github.com/deploy-keys/)
+And to add the deployment SSH keys to Github see the [Deploy Keys help page](http://help.github.com/deploy-keys/)

 ## railsless-deploy Flavoured Capistrano for your Project

-[Download the contents of this repository](https://github.com/choyer/pixolium-ee2-deploy/zipball/master) to the root directory of you project. **NO need to run `capify .`**
+[Download the contents of this repository](https://github.com/choyer/pixolium-ee2-deploy/zipball/master) to the your project root directory. **NO need to run `capify .`**

-Change the settings as in `config/deploy.rb` to match your environment.
+Change the documented settings in `config/deploy.rb` to match your environment.

 ## The Capistrano _Shared_ Directory and What to Use it for

 Capistrano has a special shared directory that can be used to contain any files that remain mostly static from one deploy to another.
-This makes it a good candidate to hold the following files for your EE site ...
+This makes it a good candidate to hold the following types of files for your EE site ...

 _TODO: detail use of shared directory_

 ## What is the NSM Config Bootstrap and How to Use it Best With Source Control?

-[NSM Config Bootstrap](http://ee-garage.com/nsm-config-bootstrap) was created by Leevi Graham to support multiple environments using a single EE configuration file.
+The [NSM Config Bootstrap](http://ee-garage.com/nsm-config-bootstrap) was created by Leevi Graham to support multiple environments using a single EE configuration file.

-While you could maintain the EE config files manually for each environment, there are enough commonalities amongst environments (e.g. Site Name, EE license, etc) that having to keep the config files in sync for more than two environments will quickly become a chore.
+While you could maintain separate EE config files for each environment, there are enough commonalities between environments (e.g. Site Name, EE license, etc) that having to keep the config files in sync for more than two environments becomes a pain.
+Typically the only different configuration parameters between environments are the database connection settings.

-shared -> copy to -> project root
+### Including NSM Config Bootstrap in the config.php & database.php files (aka the correct `require` path)

+Assuming NSM Config Bootstrap is in the project root directory (as noted in the next section) the correct code to included in `system/expressionengine/config/config.php & database.php` is

+	require(realpath(dirname(__FILE__) . '/../../../config_bootstrap.php'));

+** As with most config files you should probably keep this OUT of source control.
+The `.gitignore` file above will do that for you.

 ## Setup the Directory Structure on the Server